top of page

 • Removing staples (this voids the apostille)

-I review all documents before submission to prevent delays or rejections.
+I review all documents before submission to help ensure everything is accepted the first time.

 Apostille Services in the Bay Area